Caroline-511/triple_des-image-encryption/README.md

 information, which needs to be protected.
-Organizations transmit sensitive data across networks and to other devices in the course of doing businesses, and cyber security describes the discipline dedicated to protecting that information and the systems used to process or store it
+Organizations transmit sensitive data across networks and to other devices in the course of doing businesses, and cyber security describes the discipline dedicated to protecting that information and the systems used to process or store it.

+<b>Triple DES</b>
+Triple Data Encryption Standard (DES) is a type of computerized cryptography where block cipher algorithms are applied three times to each data block.
+The key size is increased in Triple DES to ensure additional security through encryption capabilities.
+Each block contains 64 bits of data.
+Three keys are referred to as bundle keys with 56 bits per key.